in28minutes/JavaInterviewQuestionsAndAnswers/readme.md

 ##Classloaders and Types
 - [Image](images/JavaClassLoaders.png)
-- A Java program is made up of a number of custom classes (written by programmers like us) and core  classes (which come preUpackaged with Java).
+- A Java program is made up of a number of custom classes (written by programmers like us) and core  classes (which come pre-packaged with Java).
 When a program is executed, JVM needs to load the  content of all the needed class.
 JVM uses a ClassLoader to find the classes.
 - System Class Loader : Loads all classes from CLASSPATH
 - Extension Class Loader : Loads all classes from extension directory
 - Bootstrap Class Loader : Loads all the Java core files